publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch20/m__us_usc_t10_s401.md

 >     “(e)  __Notice to Congress on Certain Assistance__  __.—__

->     If the amount of assistance to be provided under this section in a fiscal year is anticipated to exceed $4,000,000, the Secretary of Defense shall notify the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] in writing of that fact.
+>     If the amount of assistance to be provided under this section in a fiscal year is anticipated to exceed $4,000,000, the Secretary of Defense shall notify the congressional defense committees and the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives in writing of that fact.

 >     “(f)  __Interagency Coordination__  __.—__